lanagarmire/SSrGE/README.md

 ## Use K top-ranked eeSNVs

-Instead of relying on the regularization parameter (alpha), to select the number of eeSNVs.
-One can specify the `nb_ranked_features` argument to obtain a predefined number of eeSNVs, assuming that nb_ranked_features is lower than the number of eeSNVs obtained with the specified alpha.
+Instead of relying on the regularization parameter (alpha), to select the number of eeSNVs, the `nb_ranked_features` argument can be specified to abotained a fixed  number of eeSNVs (assuming that nb_ranked_features is lower than the number of eeSNVs obtained with the specified alpha).

 ```python
 ssrge_topk = SSrGE(nb_ranked_features=2)